Orting Frequently Asked Questions

 how will the operation of the village be funded?

-We will have a partnership with the Pierce County Housing Authority.
+We are grateful to have a partnership with the Pierce County Housing Authority.
 They are providing 30 project-based vouchers (similar to Section 8) to supplement residents' rent to help cover operating costs.
 We will also have a partnership with the VA as they will be providing 5 Veteran Affairs Supportive Housing (VASH) vouchers.
 In addition, we have received a grant from Pierce County to provide funding for operating and maintenance funds and other services necessary for the residents to succeed.
-The Village's capital budget includes $120,000 in capitalized reserves to protect the project from operating or service shortfalls for the future.
+We also apply for grants to local foundations and fundraise for the village.

 WHAT WILL BE IN THE COMMUNITY CENTER?